Possibility of forming a stable Bose-Einstein condensate of $2\,^{3}\!S_1$ positronium atoms

 one obtained the scattering length $A_0$.

-{\it Results and discussion}.{\textemdash} Table~\ref{scattB} presents the three lowest wave numbers, their corresponding phase shifts, and the determined $s$-wave scattering length at various stages of optimization for the inner basis functions.
-During the optimization, the OPP parameter $\lambda = 1$ and the CVM parameter $G=1.86\times 10^{-5}$ were used in order to avoid linear dependence as we enlarged the size of basis set as large as possible.
-However, in order to obtain more accurate scattering parameters listed in Table~\ref{scattB}, the largest $\lambda$ that we could choose without loss of precision was 5000, which was used for the stabilization calculations instead of $\lambda = 1$.
-As the size of basis becomes larger, the scattering length $A_0$ becomes smaller.
+{\it Results and discussion}.{\textemdash} Table~\ref{scattB} presents the five lowest wave numbers, their corresponding phase shifts, and the determined $s$-wave scattering length at various stages of optimization for the inner basis functions.
+During the optimization, the OPP parameter $\lambda = 1000$ and the CVM parameter $G=4.56\times 10^{-3}$ were used in order to avoid linear dependence as we enlarged the size of basis set as large as possible.
+As the size of basis becomes larger, the scattering length $A_0$ becomes larger.

 Figure~\ref{shiftA} plots the phase shift $\delta_k$ for small wave numbers calculated with three different values of $\lambda$.
 These lines represent the effective-range fits to these data points obtained with the largest basis set composed of 5000 interior basis functions and 10 exterior basis functions.
 In addition, the $s$-wave scattering lengths $A_0$ obtained with different $\lambda$ are summarized in Table~\ref{scattA}.
-One can see from Figure~\ref{shiftA} and Table~\ref{scattA} that, as $\lambda$ increases from 100 to 5000, the overall accuracy of the phase shift and the scattering length improve.
-From the trends of $A_0$ in Tables~\ref{scattB} and \ref{scattA}, we estimated the exact value of $A_0$ around $26.3 a_0$.
+One can see from Figure~\ref{shiftA} and Table~\ref{scattA} that, as $\lambda$ increases from 1000 to 5000, the overall accuracy of the phase shift and the scattering length improve.
+From the trends of $A_0$ in Tables~\ref{scattB} and \ref{scattA}, we estimated the exact value of $A_0$ around $8.5 a_0$.

-The validity of the above scattering calculation can be independently evaluated using the relation between the scattering parameters and the bound state parameters according to the quantum defect theory~\cite{gao2004binding,gao2014a,gao2016a}.
-Zhang {\it et al.} recently predicted the existence of a quasibound resonance state of $\text{Ps}^*_2(^{5} \text{S}_2)$~\cite{Zhangyib}.
-Using the OPP method and ECG basis, the calculated resonance position is at $-0.127\,11$~a.u.~\cite{Zhangyib}, which is about $8.7\times 10^{-4}$~a.u. lower than the resonance position $-0.126\,24$ a.u.~\cite{Zhangyib} estimated with the complex rotation (CR) method~\cite{ho83a}.
-According to the angular-momentum-insensitive quantum defect theory (AQDT) \cite{gao2004binding} for a diatomic system with the $-C_6/\rho^6$ long-rang interaction, the relation between $s$-wave scattering length and binding energy can be expressed as